 |BSBWHS401||Implement and monitor WHS policies, procedures and programs to meet legislative requirements|

 Other electives may be selected in accordance with the packaging rules of this qualification.
 For information with regards to the selection of different elective units, please contact your trainer or our office.

-Participants with previous investigative experience may apply for a Recognition of Prior Learning (RPL) assessment.
+Participants with previous experience in the supervision, coordination and review of government investigations may apply for a Recognition of Prior Learning (RPL) assessment.
 This alternate assessment method may reduce the amount of time required to complete this qualification and may reduce the cost.
 Refer to RPL for more information.

 Suggested pathways for further study after completion of this qualification include:

 - PSP60116 Advanced Diploma of Government (Workplace Inspection/Investigations/Fraud Control)

 Each qualification or training course offered by KPS has a specific maximum course fee that will be charged to the student.
 This fee is inclusive of all tuition and assessment, student support, electronic copies of reference materials and learner guides, and access to mandatory resources and equipment.

 The total cost of this qualification is:

 $2500 (face to face/blended)